mrBigJS/d3-simpleCharts/readme.txt

 7. Area chart showing nice smooth gradient colors (new UI + options: startbar="lime" & endbar="red"]).

 == Changelog ==

+= 1.2.19 =
+Version 1.2.19
+* Tooltips support (COOL & transparent !) and shortcode's 'notooltips' new option.
+* New optional 'chartid' allowing the placement of chart anywhere.
+* Legal license text included, also.

 = 1.2.18 =
 Version 1.2.18 - Bug fixes: 'Columns' supports now maxrange option too + sanity checks of generating gradiant colors for a chart at all.